PrashSi/pub-sub/README.md

 *You should also replace extra-host with your system IP in docker-compose otherwise it will not work.*

 Step 1: cd ../pub-sub<br />
-Step 2: mvn install<br /> // This should create a excutable JAR in the ../pub-sub/target folder<br />
+Step 2: mvn install // This should create a excutable JAR in the ../pub-sub/target folder<br />
 Step 3: docker build -t pub-sub<br />
 Step 4: docker-compose up<br />